 This one from a student who presents confidently and writes wonderfully deep responses:

 The next one really floored me and it puts into perspective this student’s actions when we first met and that continue off and on in other classes.
-I have said it and will always continue to say – bear in mind where these kids have been and what has happened BEFORE they arrive to your class everyday.
+I have said it and will always continue to say – bear in mind where these kids have been and what has happened BEFORE they arrive in your class every day.

-Of course they were not all negative or heart wrenching.
-One of my favourites that makes me smile everytime I read it, is this one from a young man, tall, dark, strong and quiet in class but active, and likes to kick a footy around in the yard.
-If he ran into you, you would feel it as well as the ground kind of guy.
+Of course, they were not all negative or heart wrenching.
+One of my favourites that makes me smile every time I read it, is this one from a young man, tall, dark, strong and quiet in class but active, and likes to kick a footy around in the yard.

 Merci!
 Merci!
 I say.
 I am so very grateful that they shared these insights with me.
 They drive my teaching and learning and bring me right back into my place – we will never know them 100% but I’m going to continue to make every effort to get close to knowing them 100%.
 Our students are worth it.